-The FCA has introduced requirements that the administration charges and transactions costs information, in relation to each relevant scheme must be published by 30 September, in respect of the previous calendar year.
+The FCA requires that administration charges and transactions costs, in relation to each Relevant Scheme must be published by 30 September, in respect of the previous calendar year.
 These disclosures must include the costs and charges for each default arrangement and each alternative fund option that a member is able to select.
 They should also include an illustration of the compounding effect of the administration charges and transaction costs, on a prescribed basis and for a representative range of fund options that a policyholder is able to select.

-OneFamily has completed the required disclosures in respect of the period 1 January 2021 to 31 December 2021 and these are provided on a publicly accessible website at www.onefamily.com/governance-advisory-arrangement-report
+The Firm has compiled these disclosures and compounding illustrations, which are provided on a publicly accessible website at www.onefamily.com/help/legacy-products/pensions/governance-advisory-arrangement-report